nriley/StreamVision/README.md

 Requirements
 ------------
- - OS X (currently tested on 10.10.5 and 10.11.5 with py2app, and on 10.12.6 with PyInstaller)
+ - macOS (currently tested on 10.10.5 and 10.11.5 with py2app, and on 10.12.6 and 10.13.2 with PyInstaller)
- - Growl (OS X’s notification system is insufficiently flexible for what I’m doing)
+ - Growl (macOS’s notification system is insufficiently flexible for what I’m doing)
  - iTunes, Hermes and/or Spotify

 Building it
 -----------
 StreamVision is written in Python 2 with a couple of small C extensions.
-I use it with OS X's built-in Python, and have not tested it with other Python installations (which may not contain all the packages upon which StreamVision relies).
+I use it with macOS's built-in Python, and have not tested it with other Python installations (which may not contain all the packages upon which StreamVision relies).

 I'd recommend you create a [virtualenv](https://virtualenv.pypa.io/) to isolate StreamVision's build from your Python installation.